Thdub/Batch_Scripts/README.md

     - Telemetry script 2019

 # Utilities
     - Remove_duplicate_and_blank_lines : Remove duplicate lines, blank lines or lines containing only white space from any text-based file.
-Keeps last duplicated occurence.
         Usage : just drag and drop your file on to this script.
         Keeps last duplicated occurence.
         Supports files with ASCII, UTF-8 and UNICODE character encoding